browserengineering/book/book/html.md

 ever closed?

 ::: {.further}
-SGML document type declarations had a URL to define the valid tags.
-Browsers use the absense of a document type declaration to [identify][quirks-mode] very old, pre-SGML versions of HTML,[^almost-standards-mode] but don't need the URL, so `<!doctype html>` is the best document type declaration today.
+In SGML, document type declarations had a URL to define the valid tags.
+Browsers use the absense of a document type declaration to [identify][quirks-mode] very old, pre-SGML versions of HTML,[^almost-standards-mode] but don't use the URL, so `<!doctype html>` is the best document type declaration for HTML.
 :::

 [quirks-mode]: https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode

-[^almost-standards-mode]: There's also a crazy thing called "[almost
+[^almost-standards-mode]: There's also this crazy thing called "[almost
     standards][limited-quirks]" or "limited quirks" mode, due to a backwards-incompatible change in table cell vertical layout.
 Yes.
     I don't need to make these up!